mecid/mecid.github.io/_posts/2020-05-20-fitting-and-filling-view-in-swiftui.md

 A few weeks ago, we will talk about layout priorities in SwiftUI.
 Let me refresh your memory by describing how the layout system works in SwiftUI.
 Usually, a parent view proposes the available space to its child and asks to calculate its size.
 Then the parent view places the child in the center of available space.
 Pretty easy, right?

+> To learn more about the SwiftUI layout engine, take a look at my "[Layout priorities in SwiftUI](/2020/04/15/layout-priorities-in-swiftui/)" post.

 But how exactly view calculates its size?
 There are two types of views: fitting and filling.

 #### Fitting views